MMullen4/Mullys-Social-Network/README.md

 ## Usage
 User is presented with the following options via insomnia :
  - GET routes for all users and all thoughts
- - GET routes for a single user & single though
+ - GET routes for a single user & single thought
  - POST, PUT, and DELETE routes for users and thoughts
  - POST and PUT routes for a user's friend list
  - POST, PUT and DELETE routes for reactions to thoughts